thegraycuber/highest-modulus-within-S_n/README.md

 ### Second, there is no k > 126 such that $` U_k \subseteq S_{10} `$

 This is harder to demonstrate.
-How do we know wihtout checking all integers?
+How do we know without checking all integers?
 Well, higher moduli tend to have larger multiplicative groups, so we aim find an upper bound for a given n, and then just check up to that point.
 But in order to do that, we first should understand more generally how to determine if $` U_k \subseteq S_n `$

 ## Abelian Subgroups of $` S_n `$